jeff5/very-slow-jython/src/site/sphinx/treepython/simple_statements.rst

     }

 ``executeTest`` runs the AST
-and compares the strings and numbers left globals at the end, with the reference result in ``state``.
+and compares the strings and numbers left as globals at the end, with the reference result in ``state``.
 In the ``closprog`` example, the result is ``{p=<function p>, result=42}``.
 This constitutes success.